rsvim/rfc/2-EventLoop.md

 - [Tokio](https://tokio.rs/) as async runtime.
 - [Crossterm](https://github.com/crossterm-rs/crossterm) as hardware driver for terminal.

 Tokio helps split the editor logic into more fine-grained tasks: blocking tasks and non-blocking tasks.
 Notice we should not rashly say tokio helps us turning the editor into async.
-Because in this scenario, i.e. text editing is always interacting with users.
+Because in this scenario, i.e. text editing, the editor is always interacting with users.

 For example, when a user execute below operations: